FAQs

 A: For costing details related to each communication channel, please reach out to the Gateway team.

-A: No, this is not possible.
-Member account deletion or status change can only be done from Member Care.
-From email, you can only capture opt-in/opt-out confirmations for subscriptions, which applies to communication preferences, not program status.
+A: No, adding a prebuilt option in the email to change a member’s program status is not possible.
+Member account deletion or status change can only be done through Member Care.
+From email, you can only capture opt-in/opt-out confirmations for subscriptions, which apply to communication preferences, not program status.

 A: No, bulk import of WhatsApp creatives is not supported.